edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 The baseline implementation in EdgeX 3.0 uses Vault identity and the 'userpass' authentication engine to create users, though EdgeX adopters are free to add their own Vault identities using authentication methods of their choice.
-To add a new user locally, use the snapped `edgexfoundry.secrets-config` utility.
+To add a new user locally, use the snapped `secrets-config` utility.

 To get the usage help:
 ```bash